KillerJmc/electron-login/README.md

 # electron-login

 # Description
-An electron login app with vite, vue3, ts.
+An electron login app with vite, vue3, vue-router, ts.

 created by:
 ```shell